hhru/frontik/docs/config.md

 | `timeout_multiplier`         | `float` | `1.0`         | Generic timeout multiplier for get_xxx calls (useful for testing)     |
 | `handlers_count`             | `int`   | `100`         | Limit for number of simultaneous requests handled by Frontik instance |

-There are also certain options, that are unique for each application, see [Configuring Frontik application](/docs/config-app.md) for more details.
+There are also certain options, that can be defined in application configuration file, see [Configuring Frontik application](/docs/config-app.md) for more details.